Somatic Therapy Partners exists to help our clients to heal their nervous system, free their mind and elevate their Spirit.

 When we experience challenging or life-threatening events, our body’s survival intelligence of fight, flight, freeze, fold and/or fawn turns on.
 During times of danger, our bodies are meant to react but then we are meant to come back into flow.
 However, if our systems are not given time and care to return to flow, people get stuck in a state of nervous system imbalance, also known as dysregulation/dysregulated states which can cause a variety of physical, emotional, psychological, and mental conditions.

-Resilience is defined as the capacity to recovery quickly and effectively from difficulties.
+Resilience is defined as the capacity to recover quickly and effectively from difficulties.
 The way back to resilience from nervous system dysregulation happens through harnessing the power of your body’s wisdom.
 Ultimately, somatic approaches restore joy, pleasure and ease, three experiences that cannot happen without a body!
 So, you need your body in the healing journey.

 What happens in a somatic therapy session?